Locksm/ProcessingTemplate/README.md

 2. Write your code inside scriptTemplate.js

 3. Note that you will need to use a slightly different syntax than you are used to for the built-in functions like draw().
 For example, you would use void draw(){...}; instead of var draw = function(){...}.

+4. Open processingTemplate.htm with your web browser (Chrome, Firefox, IE) to view your work!